recalledz/project-start/docs/25-quirks.md

 Disciples can possess **quirks** that influence their behavior and abilities.
 Each new disciple spawns with 1–3 random quirks drawn from the list below.
 Quirks persist and appear on the disciple overlay's **Moodlets** tab.

 Some disciples may also arrive with destroyed body parts, reducing their maximum health and potentially incapacitating them if vital areas are lost.
+They will never appear with more than two destroyed limbs or with a destroyed head.

 ## Quirk List